brooklynrail/brooklynrail-platform/content/events/2020/08/jumaane-williams-with-bryan-doerries.md

 summary: "New York City Public Advocate, Jumaane Williams will be in conversation with Bryan Doerries. "
 people:
+  - person: jumaane-williams
+    event_bio: Jumaane D. Williams has served as the New York City Public Advocate since 2019.
+Jumaane is a first-generation Brooklynite of Grenadian heritage.
+He graduated from the public school system, overcoming the difficulties of Tourette's and ADHD to earn a Master's Degree from Brooklyn College.
+He began his career as a community organizer at the Greater Flatbush Beacon School and later served as the Executive Director of NYS Tenants & Neighbors.
+There, he fought for truly affordable, income-targeted housing across New York City and State.
+In the NYC Council, Jumaane championed landmark legislation that fundamentally transformed policing in NYC.
+Jumaane sponsored the Community Satety Act, reforming the City's Police Department by ending the abuse of Stop, Question & Frisk in communities of color and creating the NYPD's Office of Inspector General to investigate unlawful & unethical behavior.
+Jumaane has led the fight for better policing and safer streets, affordable housing, and transparency and accountability in City government.
   - person: bryan-doerries
     event_bio: "Bryan Doerries is a writer, director, and translator, who currently serves as Artistic Director of Theater of War Productions.
 A